 - A high school diploma/GED plus an estimated four years of career development work experience.

 Benefits of the GCDF credential include:

 - Clarification of scope and practice

-I now have the CDF training, a GCDF Credential, and several years of experience.
+I have completed the training, have the GCDF Credential, and several years of experience.
 Where can I go from here?

-You may want to consider becoming an NCDA CDF Instructor and train others to become Career Development Facilitators.Top
+You may want to consider becoming an NCDA FCD Instructor and train others to become Career Services Providers.

 Successful instructor applicants usually have:

 - Three days of instruction on the NCDA Curriculum.

 - An experiential approach - participants practice teaching the GCDF competencies with feedback from NCDA Master Trainers.